The following verbs frequently appear when reading the cooking instructions in recipes.

 weigh: To measure the weight (grams or pounds) or something

 Try our interactive hangman game to practice vocabulary about Cooking Instructions.

-If you found this English vocabulary about Cooking Instructions useful, share it with others:
+If you found this English Vocabulary about Cooking Instructions interesting or useful, let others know about it: